tracyspells/teisu/docs/src/tutorials/fundamentals/observers.md

 })
 ```

-...and you would like to listen for additions or removals in your table.
+And you would like to listen for additions or removals in your table.
 You can use `Teisu.observe` to accomplish this:

 ::: code-group